icplayer/icplayer/addons/TextAudio/documentation.md

     <tr>
         <td>mp3</td>
         <td>
             This property serves for uploading an audio file in mp3 format into the module.
-It's needed for Internet Explorer.
             <p><em>This property allows online resources. <a href="/doc/page/Online-resources">Find out more »</a></em></p>
         </td>
     </tr>
     <tr>
         <td>ogg</td>
         <td>
             This property serves for uploading an audio file in ogg format into the module.
-It's needed for all common browsers (exclude Internet Explorer and Safari).
             <p><em>This property allows online resources. <a href="/doc/page/Online-resources">Find out more »</a></em></p>
         </td>
     </tr>